Frequently Asked Questions About Adoption

 Adopters should expect that any new dog will need training with respect to housebreaking.
 Some of our dogs may never have had any formal house training, while others may arrive trained.
 Even though some of our dogs may be housebroken, these dogs will often have accidents in a new environment.
 All new adopters should be prepared to be patient with respect to any housebreaking issues that may arise.

-Does the dog have heartworm (or other common illness)?
+Does the dog have heartworm or other medical conditions?

 Heartworm can be a serious disease for dogs, but can easily be prevented through monthly preventative tablets.
 CDR dogs are usually tested for heartworm, and we will disclose to adopters if they are heartworm positive.
 If they are positive, they will need to be on a treatment protocol.